Esandu-Meth-Obadaarachchi/digitalt3_interview_task/README.md

 ## AI assistant usage

 Built with Claude Code as the primary coding assistant, used for scaffolding, implementation and debugging.
-Every design decision recorded here was made and is defended by the candidate.
+Every design decision recorded here was made by esandu obadaarachchi.